awpala/udemy-my-courses-data-parser/README.md

 At the terminal prompt `Enter your Udemy account access token: `, provide the `access_token` value from the previous step and then press `ENTER` to run the script.

 ***N.B.*** The script has dynamically set parameters, which can be adjusted accordingly to your preference.
-These are set here to run with relatively "slow delay" (ca. 8 +/- 0.25 s, going by page size `1` and page count `1`) to ensure full data download and no corresponding prematurely canceled requests.
+These are set here to run with relatively "slow delay" (ca. 8 ± 0.25 seconds, downloading/proceeding at a rate of page size `1` and page count `1`, where a page here corresponds to a single list) to ensure full data download and no corresponding prematurely canceled requests.
 Correspondingly, this may take a few minutes to run.

 On successful completion of the script, the following message will appear in the terminal: